tpoikela/uvm-python/docs/source/uvm_users_guide_1.2.rst

 2.3.3.1 Analysis Ports
 ----------------------

-The uvm_analysis_port (represented as a diamond on the monitor in Figure 8) is a specialized TLM port whose interface consists of a single function, write().
+The `UVMAnalysisPort` (represented as a diamond on the monitor in Figure 8) is a specialized TLM port whose interface consists of a single function, write().
 The analysis port contains a list of analysis_exports that are connected to it.
 When the component calls